15 Things You Might Not Know About The Legend of Zelda

 The game’s creators originally intended to use French composer Maurice Ravel’s composition Boléro as the score for the game, but Nintendo couldn’t nab the rights to the number.
 As such, brilliant in-house composer Koji Kondo whipped up what is now one of the company’s most beloved tunes.

-Every dungeon in Zelda’s main quest bears a distinct shape, generally befitting that of its namesake (i.e., “The Lion” is shaped like a lion).
-That said, all nine dungeons, when fit together onscreen, add up to a perfect rectangle.
+When fit together onscreen, every dungeon in Zelda’s main quest adds up to a perfect rectangle.
 This isn’t simply a nod to Nintendo’s particularly anal-retentive players, it is a means of compacting console data.